 Ride or hike to the top of Namsan (N Seoul Tower)

 Once you are done shopping, head back to Myeong-dong station, go to the opposite side of the road to exit 3 and follow the path to the right of the Pacific Hotel.
 After about a 10min walk you will reach the cable car that goes up to N Seoul Tower.
 It is fairly cheap, fast and usually runs all day from 10am to 11pm.
 A return ticket is around US$8.
-For the latest pricing you can visit their website here.
+For the latest pricing, discounts, and bookings we recommend clicking here.

 There are also free options to walk up Namdaemun market (see next section) to N Seoul Tower including the road that winds up and around the mountain or the steeper, but quicker set of stairs that lead to the top.
 The flat loop around the mountain is a fun and refreshing walk for families with babies or lovers looking for romance, especially in Spring when the cherry blossoms line the walking path.